 If you are an RCMJD student or parent with a question, please send an email to firstname.lastname@example.org and we will get back to you as soon as we can.
 RCMJD staff and teachers will be contacting you directly via email, so please remember to check your inbox for the latest information.

 Accessing support remotely

-Student Services will be providing support remotely until further notice.
-Students can use the resources on the Student Services Learn pages or contact us by emailing firstname.lastname@example.org.
-If you are concerned about coronavirus or worried about friends and family, please do not hesitate to get in touch for advice and support
+Student Services are providing support remotely until further notice.
+If you are concerned about coronavirus or worried about friends and family, please use the resources on the Student Services learn pages and do not hesitate to email email@example.com for advice and support.

-Students are also encouraged to use online services such as The Big White Wall, which is available 24/7 from anywhere in the world.
+Students are also encouraged to use online mental health support services such as The Big White Wall, which is available 24/7 from anywhere in the world.

 Prejudice connected with coronavirus

 The Royal College of Music has a zero-tolerance policy towards racism.
 If you witness or experience bullying or harassment, your voice will be heard and taken seriously.

 Students should report any misconduct to the Academic Registrar: firstname.lastname@example.org.